David Koresh: Name change

 Vernon Howell filed a petition in California State Superior Court in Pomona on May 15, 1990, to legally change his name "for publicity and business purposes" to David Koresh.
 On August 28, 1990, Judge Robert Martinez granted the petition.

 His first name, David, symbolized a lineage directly to the biblical King David, from whom the new messiah would descend.
 Koresh (כּוֹרֶשׁ, Koresh) is the Biblical name of Cyrus the Great, a Persian king who is named a messiah for freeing Jews during the Babylonian captivity.
-By taking the name of David Koresh, he was "professing himself to be the spiritual descendant of King David, a messianic figure carrying out a divinely commissioned errand."
+By taking the name of David Koresh, he was "professing himself to be the spiritual descendant of King David although he had no DNA to connect him with the peoples of the Mediterranean much less King David, a messianic figure carrying out a divinely commissioned errand."

 Allegations of child abuse and statutory rape

 Koresh was alleged to have been involved in multiple incidents of physical and sexual abuse of children.
 His doctrine of the House of David did lead to "marriages" with both married and single women in the Branch Davidians.
-This doctrine was based on a purported revelation that involved the production of twenty-four children by chosen women in the community.
-These twenty-four children were to serve as the twenty-four ruling elders over the millennium after the return of Christ.
-These women purportedly chosen through this doctrine included at least one underaged girl, Michelle Jones, who was the younger sister of Koresh's legal wife Rachel and the daughter of lifelong Branch Davidians Perry and Mary Belle Jones.

-A six-month investigation of sexual abuse allegations by the Texas Child Protection Services in 1992 failed to turn up any evidence, possibly because the Branch Davidians concealed the spiritual marriage of Koresh to Michelle, assigning a surrogate husband (David Thibodeau) to the girl for the sake of appearances.
-Regarding the allegations of physical abuse, the evidence is less certain.
+A six-month investigation of sexual abuse allegations by the Texas Child Protection Services in 1992 failed to turn up any evidence, possibly because the Branch Davidians concealed the spiritual marriage of Koresh to Rachel's younger sister, Michele, when she was 12, by assigning her a surrogate husband (David Thibodeau, who was 10 years younger than Koresh) for the sake of appearances.
+Regarding the allegations of physical abuse, no evidence was ever found.
 In one widely reported incident, ex-members claimed that Koresh became irritated with the cries of his son Cyrus and spanked the child severely for several minutes on three consecutive visits to the child's bedroom.
 In a second report, a man involved in a custody battle visited the Mount Carmel Center and claimed to have seen the beating of a young boy with a stick.

 Finally, the FBI's justification for forcing an end to the 51-day stand-off was predicated on the charge that Koresh was abusing children inside the Mount Carmel Center.
-Allegations had been made that he had fathered children with underaged girls in the Branch Davidians.
+Allegations had been made that he had fathered children with underage girls in the Branch Davidians.
 In the hours that followed the deadly conflagration, Attorney General Janet Reno told reporters, "We had specific information that babies were being beaten."
 However, FBI Director William Sessions publicly denied the charge and told reporters that they had no such information about child abuse inside the Mount Carmel Center.
 A careful examination of the other child abuse charges found the evidence to be weak and ambiguous, casting doubt on the allegations.